viv1-m/Prediciton-of-lifetime-of-Li-ion-batteries/README.md

 Now, the processed data includes scalar features (such as Internal resistance, cycle time, charge Ah for cycle) and array features (such as linearly interpolated charge and temperature points) for each cycle.

-# Further Preprocessing the data into input and target features
+# Further Processing the data into input and target features

 The framework used for the training was Tensorflow 2.0 with keras as backend.